About AHP

 • Severe attacks can progress to respiratory failure or paralysis, leading to temporary or permanent disability2,4

-• In one study, patients with recurrent attacks averaged 5 hospitalizations in a 12-month period5*
+• In 1 study, patients with recurrent attacks averaged 5 hospitalizations in a 12-month period*5

-• Some patients with AHP may develop long-term complications, such as chronic kidney disease (CKD), hepatocellular carcinoma (HCC), and hypertension4
+• Some patients face a higher risk of long-term complications, such as hypertension, chronic kidney disease (CKD), hepatocellular carcinoma (HCC), depression, and anxiety4,5

 *Results from EXPLORE, a 12-month prospective natural history study of 112 patients who experienced recurrent AHP attacks (≥3 attacks/year) or received prophylactic treatment.
 Attacks were defined as those requiring increased pain medication or carbohydrate intake, hemin administration, and/or hospitalization for signs and symptoms of AHP.5